 or Chemical Aspects of Living Systems

 |•||CHEM 335||Physical Chemistry I||3|

 |•||CHEM 336||Physical Chemistry II||3|

 or CHEM 398

-* CHEM 304 has been restructured as of fall 2012.
-It has been reduced from 4 credits to 2 credits, and the lab sections are now 3 hours instead of 5 hours long.
-CHEM 310 has also been redesigned, and implemented as a co-requisite.
-Students who have completed neither must add both courses to the SIS shopping cart in order to enroll in CHEM 304.
+CHEM 304 and CHEM 310 have been restructured as of fall 2012.
+CHEM 304 has been reduced from 4 credits to 2 credits, and the lab sections are now 3 hours instead of 5 hours long.
+CHEM 310 lecture is now a co-requisite.
+Students who have completed neither must add both courses to the SIS shopping cart in order to enroll.